 The latest on COVID-19 vaccine trials for children

-- Pfizer began testing its vaccine in children ages 6 months to 12 years in late March.
-The clinical trial will evaluate the safety, tolerability and the immune response to the two-dose vaccine.
+- Pfizer-BioNTech began testing its vaccine in children ages 6 months to 12 years in late March.
+The clinical trial will evaluate the safety, tolerability and the immune response to the two-dose vaccine and the results are expected in early fall.
 On March 31, the company also announced that its vaccine is 100% effective in adolescents ages 12 to 15 years.
+On May 10, The U.S. Food and Drug Administration gave the vaccine emergency use authorization for 12 to 15 year old adolescents and on May 12, CDC’s Advisory Committee on Immunization Practices (ACIP) recommended the vaccine for the age group.
+The Pfizer COVID-19 vaccine is the first to gain emergency use authorization in the U.S. for this age group.

-- Moderna, another manufacturer, also is testing its two-dose vaccine on children ages 6 months to 12 years.
+- Moderna, another manufacturer, also is testing its two-dose vaccine on children ages 6 months to 12 years and the results are expected in early fall.
 It also has been testing the vaccine on older children and young adults, ages 12 to 18 years.

-- Johnson & Johnson announced April 2 that it has expanded its COVID-19 vaccine trial to include adolescents ages 12 to 17 years.
+- Johnson & Johnson announced April 2 that it has expanded its COVID-19 vaccine trial to include adolescents 12 to 17 years of age.

 - AstraZeneca began testing its vaccine in children ages 6 to 17 years, but the trial was paused April 6 while United Kingdom regulators investigated rare cases of blood clots in those who received its vaccine.